zammad/zammad-admin-documentation/channels/email/filters.rst

 .. note::

-   Since Zammad 6.3, the ticket actions are separated in "Ticket creation" and "Ticket update".
+   Please note that the ticket actions are separated in "Ticket creation" and "Ticket update".
 Make sure to use the appropriate variant for your scenario.
-   If you want to apply actions to both variants, you have to create two separate filters.

 Here are some examples of what is possible with filters: